Lightning-AI/lit-llama/README.md

 ## Fine-tuning (coming soon!)

-As part of the Lightning open LLM initiative, we will develop scripts for instruction-tuning LLaMA following these works:
+As part of the Lightning open LLM initiative, we will develop scripts for instruction-tuning LLaMA which incorporate the following methods:
 - [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca)
 - [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)
+- Reinforcement Learning from Human Feedback (RLHF)

 Join the [Open LLM Initiative channel](todo) on our discord server to learn more!